 All are invited to endorse this statement of solidarity, which was authored by Jonathan Kuttab, Palestinian Christian theologian, human rights lawyer, FOSNA and Nonviolence International; Rabbi Michael Lerner, editor of Tikkun magazine; Rabbi Cat Zavis, Beyt Tikkun: A Synagogue without Walls, civil/women’s rights lawyer, and mediator; and Rabbi Esther Azar, Arab Jewish trauma activist.

-Jewish Voices for Peace and If Not Now, both Jewish-led organizations committed to justice for Palestinians, are organizing a day of action on Wednesday in Washington, DC near Capitol Hill, exact location to be determined, to urge the US government to push for a ceasefire and to stop financing Israeli militarism.
+• October 18: Day of action organized by Jewish Voice for Peace and If Not Now: Jewish Voice for Peace and If Not Now, both Jewish-led organizations committed to justice for Palestinians, are organizing a day of action on Wednesday in Washington, DC near Capitol Hill, exact location to be determined, to urge the US government to push for a ceasefire and to stop financing Israeli militarism.
 If you are able to join the activities, use this link to respond.